March Cultural Calendar Ideas

 3. Explore water absorption

-Teacher Ali from Munu’s favourite science experiment is making volcanos erupt and another one she finds a successful learning experience is the Rainbow walking water experiment!
+One of Munu Learning Centre’s favourite science experiments is making volcanos erupt and the Rainbow walking water experiment!

-Have the children help prepare their own food item once a week to encourage creative processing and independence.
-Individual ideas can be making your own sandwich, taco, pizza, salad i.e. chicken Caesar or taco or chef salad.
-Bannock tacos are also a great activity for each child to prepare their own.
+Preparing their own food item once a week encourages children’s creative processing and independence.
+Individual ideas can be making your own bannock taco, sandwich, pizza, salad (Do they like to make chicken caesar, or taco or chef salad?)

 Breakfast ideas could include yogurt and fruit parfaits, try using canned, dried or frozen berries harvested in the summer/ fall.
-Peanut butter, bananas and toast, oatmeal or cornmeal and fixings etc. are other ideas the children can make their own for breakfast.
-Group preparation activities could include making banana bread, fruit salad, three sisters’ soup, trail mix cookies, etc.
+Peanut butter, bananas and toast, oatmeal or cornmeal and fixings are all ways children can join in and help make their own for breakfast.

 Nutritional Link/ Recipe of the Month: